Algorithmic Approaches to Enhance Safety in Autonomous Vehicles: Minimizing Lane Changes and Merging: Limitations and Future Work

 Future work will also explore cybersecurity in V2V communication to ensure secure, reliable connections that enhance safety and reduce lane changes.
 Addressing cybersecurity vulnerabilities is essential for developing robust systems that are resistant to threats.
 Additionally, the research will examine the algorithm's performance under diverse environmental conditions, including adverse weather, varied lighting, and complex traffic patterns, to evaluate its robustness and adaptability.

 Incorporating insights from these studies and developing robust techniques for secure V2V communication will contribute significantly to creating dependable and safe autonomous systems.
 This comprehensive approach will expand expertise and prepare professionals to tackle emerging challenges and seize new opportunities in the rapidly evolving field of autonomous driving technology.
 The integration of these advancements will pave the way for more resilient and intelligent autonomous systems that can operate effectively in real-world conditions.
+Future work will also explore the use of distributed computing and GPU-accelerated frameworks, such as MPI clusters or Flow on Ray, to significantly reduce simulation times below the 7 hours observed on a standard laptop.